aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 The finding that failures are more frequent with increasing distance travelled is not an issue with Landgate's servers.
 Longer distances travelled during tests are an outcome of highway speed travel where the device is more likely to encounter signal interruptions or inferior signal strength.

 LandgateAPITest discovered only 79 reference check failures.
-This is, admittedly, a small sample set from which to draw conclusions on whether spatial servers return incorrect or incomplete data in specific circumstances.
+This is, admittedly, a small sample set from which to draw conclusions on whether spatial servers return inconsistent or incomplete data in specific circumstances.
 A few orders of magnitude more such errors could substantiate conclusions.
 Unfortunately, this would require more time and data download limit than this study has resources to allow.

-According to this work, incorrect data are delivered only 0.6% of the time.
+According to this work, inconsistent data are delivered only 0.6% of the time.
 If this finding is extended, it can be assumed that there are few situations where this would be a critical hindrance for a mobile device user.

+Reliable and complete response data helps ensure users can orient themselves in the map compared to their real world location, Park and Ohm's {\*Park:2014jp} perceived locational accuracy.
+The percentage of responses with failed reference checks is a second metric which demonstrates successful web service data delivery.

+Measurements of response time frequency distribution and percentage of reference check failures are LandgateAPITest's mobile suitability metrics.
+Improving these metrics should lead to greater mobile map user acceptance of SLIP's services, even though they may not realise where the underlying data originates.
+Accordingly, greater acceptance leads to a greater intention to make use of the services.
+Should more users and more application developers make use of SLIP's web services Landgate could well be said to be succeeding their shared goal with WALIS to improve access to spatial information.

 The OASIS web service quality standard {Kim:2012wm} calls for calculation of Availability, Accessibility and Successability (among others).
 These are predicated on the assumption that the testing device is guaranteed access to the internet to perform its tests.
 In other words, the testing device is assumed to be infallible while the tested service is not.
 This is entirely possible to achieve in controlled conditions, the testing machine simply does not send a request when it is not certain of success, or ignores tests where certain preconditions of controlled experiment are not met.
 The output then is a percentage of tests where the tester was able to contact the service, the difference from 100% being entirely the fault of the service.